bhawnavishwakarma007/Terraform_Practice/Day-2-tfvars/terraform-day-2.md

 Key Point
 If terraform.tfvars exists → Terraform picks it by default

-Other files must be passed using -var-file
+Other tfvars files must be passed using -var-file

 Terraform State File
 What is terraform.tfstate?
 terraform.tfstate is a state file

 It maps:

 Terraform configuration (code)

 To real cloud resources (local / remote)

 Purpose of State File
--Tracks real infrastructure
+Tracks real infrastructure

--Stores current state of resources
+Stores current state of resources

-  -Maintains mapping between:
+Maintains mapping between:

-  -Resource name in code
+Resource name in code

-  -Actual resource ID in cloud
+Actual resource ID in cloud

 What Does State File Do?
 Tracks real-time changes

 Compares:

--Desired state (code)
+Desired state (code)

--Current state (cloud)
+Current state (cloud)

 Decides what to:

--Create
+Create

--Update
+Update

--Delete
+Delete

 State File Comparison Logic